Morwenn/cpp-sort/docs/Writing-a-sorter.md

 **Rule 1.3:** a *sorter implementation* shall provide at least an overload of `operator()` that takes a pair of iterators.
 Overloads of `operator()` taking an iterable can be provided as well when they add value to the *sorter* (optimization, correctness, better error messages...) but should never totally replace the overload taking a pair of iterators.

-**Rule 1.4:** *sorters* shall be immutable and every overload of `operator()` shall explicitly be marked `const` (make sure to check twice: forgetting to `const`-qualify them can cause hundreds of lines of cryptic error messages).
-Some parts of the library *may* accept mutable sorters, but that's never guaranteed unless specified otherwise.

-**Rule 1.5:** *sorter* implementers are encouraged but not required to provide a default instance of their *sorters* for convenience. `inline` variables can be used to avoid ODR-related problems.
+**Rule 1.4:** *sorter* implementers are encouraged but not required to provide a default instance of their *sorters* for convenience. `inline` variables can be used to avoid ODR-related problems.

 ## Category of iterators